Updated: Dec 8, 2020

 Problems are not uncommon-

 There are a host of potential issues with a main sewer line.
 The most common issue we find during a sewer scope inspection is that the line has significant buildup and needs a professional cleaning.
 That's pretty straight forward.
 The rest of the problems are not so simple.
 We sometimes find completely disconnected lines, which means the sewage is literally dumping underground somewhere on the property.
-Tree roots commonly puncture the sewer line.
+Tree roots can puncture the sewer line.
 Blockages can cause back-up into the interior of the home.
 The pipe itself can crack, separate, offset or even be compressed from pressure underground.
 Older sewer lines are sometimes made of a clay or concrete, which can fall apart easily and are likely to need a full replacement.
 Brand new homes are not immune to the issues either.
-We occasionally find broken lines on newer homes, often from construction site vehicles crushing the line.
+We occasionally find broken lines on newer homes, often from construction vehicles crushing the line.
 The real kicker is that these issues are usually unknown to the current homeowners, so do not expect to see this disclosed during a home sale.

 Sewer Lines are expensive-

 Don't take our word for it, ask around.
 A sewer line general cleaning is likely in the $200-$300 dollar range depending on the area and method used.
 Any other repairs at all are likely going to be in the thousands of dollars, and possibly tens of thousands of dollars range.
 Nothing is cheap here.
 When a full replacement of the sewer line is necessary, it is not a small task.
 Remember, these are often buried deep underground which means heavy equipment, manpower and money.
-After repairs are completed underground the soil, landscaping, sidewalks, driveways and even city streets will have to be repaired as well.
+After the underground repairs are completed the soil, landscaping, sidewalks, driveways and even city streets will have to be repaired as well.
 Guess who pays for that?
 Yep, the homeowner.

 When our clients ask if a sewer scope is necessary to add onto their full home inspection package, our answer is nearly always a confident YES.
 Currently we are finding issues in roughly 50-60% of the sewer scopes completed, regardless of the age of the home.
 When you consider a sewer scope inspection costs $150-$300, it makes sense to have this completed during your due-diligence and inspection period.
 Spending $150 to find out if there are thousands of dollars of repairs needed is a no-brainer.